Chuo-ku Tourism Association Official Blog

 P1260233.JPG P1260244.JPG

-Also, slightly upstream from the Reiganjima Water Level Observatory, up the stairs connecting Chuo-ohashi Bridge and the Sumida River Terrace, there is a "first-class benchmark / intersection".
+In addition, there is a "first-class level point / cross-section" located just upstream from the Reiganjima Water Level Observatory and up the stairs connecting Chuo-ohashi Bridge and Sumida River Terrace.

 P1260225.JPG